Quick Summary

 How to Install the Latest Laravel 9.0?

 Laravel 9 can be installed and tested locally for development and testing purposes.
 This framework is compatible with PHP 8 only.
 Therefore, check your PHP version before installing and testing.
-Remove the previous version and start a new installation to make things easier.
+If you want to upgrade your existing projects efficiently, consider using Laravel Shift to automate the migration to the latest Laravel version.

 Execute the Following Commands to Deploy Laravel 9 Utilizing Composer